fafraob/gi_tract_segmentation/README.md

 ### Other tricks and notes that might be useful in future competitions
 - use 16 bit floating point precision to speed up training, inference and save gpu memory.
-- the public leaderboard is not your friend 👹
 - Consider deep supervision loss
   - i.e. compute loss already in middle parts of the architecture to give stronger signals
 - ensembles are important in general but especially in this competition since there wasn't to much data